 Yoga Alliance Professionals 200 Hour Yoga Teacher Training Course

-My next course is due to start in August/September 2019 near Okehampton, Devon.
+Our next course starts in October 2019 near Okehampton, Devon.
 The course is limited to a maximum of 6 students.
-Dates will be confirmed shortly.
-The cost is £2000 though I will offer an Early Bird price when I first offer the places.
+The cost is £2000 though we are offering an Early Bird price of £1800 up to the end of August.
 A deposit of £500 will secure your place.

 This 200-hour non-residential yoga teacher training course runs over 2 weeks (27th October to 10th November) at a lovely peaceful location in rural Portugal.
 The course is designed so that you have plenty of time to develop your understanding, connect with yoga as a whole, and put into practice what you have learned.